 - Poor quality audio or video testimonials that cannot be recovered sufficiently are best not used at all.
 The key value of testimonials is their perceived impartial endorsement.
 For that to happen, the person providing the testimonial is required to clearly communicate their approval of you.
 Written testimonials are the easiest option.
 Good quality audio testimonials require even more consideration.
 While creating an outstanding video testimonial usually demands the most from both you and your testimonial provider.

-Are There Alternatives To Testimonials?
+What About Alternatives To Testimonials?

 Elsewhere in this website, I've echoed the reality that nothing stays the same for ever.
-In previous years, people were prehaps more trusting of what they read.
+In previous years, people were perhaps more trusting of what they read.
 Today, in 2018 however, we are now living in a different, less "Internet innocent" age.